 Brownson Technical School makes its facilities accessible to the disabled and/or the handicapped.
-A student deemed to have the Ability to Benefit with regard to physical or other handicaps can enroll in the training program.
+A student deemed to have the Ability to Benefit regarding physical or other handicaps can enroll in the training program.
 Those with lifting restrictions and other injuries that will not impair their safety and employability are encouraged to apply.